D2-mods/Better-IWD-Pregen/README.md

 - Will not attack or cast spells at enemies if invisible
 - Cooldown hotkeys to delay spellcasting

-Compatible with EEs and original BG2 engine, including SCS.
+Compatible with EEs and classic BG2 engine, including SCS.
 Not compatible with atweaks PnP Fey.

 > DDoor: As in the unmodded script, the nymph may use Dimension Door at will if conditions are met.
 It will alway teleport to either the nearest enemy or to a PC (usually, its summoner).
 It will not use Dimension Door if invisible, unless instructed to by the player (with the D key).